jacekturek/RELATIONAL_SIG_DATABASE/README.md

 # RELATIONAL_SIG_DATABASE
 # SOCIAL SIGNALS FOR SEO
-Social signals collected in a database / database design and some data
+Social signals collected in a database / database design and some data This project can prove SEO is real and the articles that are avaiable contain the proper knowledge

 > ~~stored like -[desc] e.g. #b = -beta~~
 > form 1 ...
 10 (this is the name of the signal)